 In 2004, Army Secretary Les Brownlee directed the establishment of the Disabled Soldier Support System (DS3), later renamed the Army Wounded Warrior Program (AW2), to provide advocacy in response to the needs of the most severely wounded, injured, or ill Soldiers as a result of wounds, injuries, or illness incurred since September, 11 2001 and to reaffirm the Army’s commitment to “never leave a fallen comrade.”

-To date the WCT’s AW2 program has resolved more than 78,000 issues for more than 30,000 Soldiers, veterans and their families in areas such as finance, employment, awards, education, continuation on duty, veterans’ benefits and health care.
+As part of the U.S. Army Warrior Care and Transition Program, AW2 assists and advocates for wounded, ill and injured Soldiers, veterans, their families and caregivers, wherever they are located.
+To date the AW2 program has resolved more than 78,000 issues for more than 30,000 Soldiers, veterans, their families and caregivers in areas such as finance, employment, awards, education, continuation on duty, veterans’ benefits and health care.

-WCT’s AW2 program has also provided dedicated support to its Soldiers and veterans on Team Army at the Warrior Games.
+Army Warrior Care and Transition’s AW2 program has also provided dedicated support to its Soldiers and veterans on Team Army at the Warrior Games.
 Seven AW2 Symposiums have resulted in significant changes to policies, regulations and legislation, to include:

-AW2 RCCs are integrated into the WTU’s interdisciplinary team of medical and non-medical professionals where they help facilitate the Soldier’s Comprehensive Transition Plan (CTP) goals, as well as educate the Soldier on available benefits and resources, ensures continuity of care as the Soldier recovers and rehabilitates, and transfers the responsibility to the Veterans Affairs LC for post transition support and services.
+Congressionally mandated through the National Defense Authorization Act (NDAA) of 2008, each Soldier is assigned an AW2 Recovery Care Coordinator (RCC) upon entry to the WTU.
+AW2 RCCs are integrated into the WTU’s interdisciplinary team of medical and non-medical professionals where they help facilitate the Soldier’s Comprehensive Transition Plan (CTP) goals, as well as educate the Soldier and their family/caregiver on available benefits and resources, ensures continuity of care as the Soldier recovers and rehabilitates, and transfers the responsibility to the Veterans Affairs LC for post transition support and services.